notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 No matter how inexplicable the transaction, COINBASE dutifully and unflinchingly executed every single request from CRYPTSY and VERNON during the relevant time period; and COINBASE profited on a daily basis from the criminal conduct.
 CRYPTSY and VERNON were maintaining account balances preposterously suggesting that they owned and controlled assets approaching $1,700,000,000.00 in value, and COINBASE did not have the institutional moral fiber to turn down a customer who could offer the profits COINBASE could generate from those account balances.

--18
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com

 Coinbase Eagerly Became Cryptsy and Vernon’s Co-Conspirator

 86. To run their illegal scheme, CRYPTSY and VERNON needed a Money Services Business to: (a) provide a depository for the pilfered Bitcoin, (b) liquidate the stolen Bitcoin, and
 (c) provide CRYPTSY customers with a sense that CRYPTSY was operating a legitimate business.

-87. What CRYPTSY and VERNON also needed was a Money Services Business that would be hospitable to fraudsters --that is, an MSB that, for a price, was willing to overlook
-CRYPTSY and VERNON’s suspicious activity, ignore the excessive account activity, and ignore its own obligations under federal law.
+87. What CRYPTSY and VERNON also needed was a Money Services Business that would be hospitable to fraudsters --that is, an MSB that, for a price, was willing to overlook CRYPTSY and VERNON’s suspicious activity, ignore the excessive account activity, and ignore its own obligations under federal law.

 88.
 COINBASE ignored the fact that the activity in CRYPTSY and VERNON’s COINBASE accounts was grossly excessive and purported to represent an inordinate share of the Bitcoin market.